sporksmith/walking-onions-wip/other-proposals/xxx-happy-families.md

 identify that they all belong to the same 'family', and should not be used in the same circuits.

 Right now, families work by having every family member list every other family member in its server descriptor.
-This winds up using O(n^2) space in microdescriptors, server descriptors, and RAM.
+This winds up using O(n^2) space in microdescriptors and server descriptors.
+(For RAM, we can de-duplicate families which sometimes helps.)
 Adding or removing a server from the family requires all the other servers to change their torrc settings.

 The is growth in size is not just a theoretical problem.
 Family declarations currently make up a little over 55% of the microdescriptors in the directory--around 24% after compression.
 The largest family has around 270 members.
-270 members times a 160-bit hashed identifier leads to over 5 kilobytes per SNIP, which is much greater than we'd want to use.
+With Walking Onions, 270 members times a 160-bit hashed identifier leads to over 5 kilobytes per SNIP, which is much greater than we'd want to use.

 This is an updated version of proposal 242.
 It differs by clarifying requirements and providing a more detailed migration plan.